Key Takeaways

 Please note: Xcode Life does not test for Ehlers-Danlos Syndrome

-Treatment for Ehlers-Danlos Syndromes
+Treatment for Ehlers-Danlos Syndrome

 There is no cure for Ehler-Danlos syndrome.